 This epiphany started one day at the grocery store when I picked up some peat pots for my son to start some tomato plants seeds with (DO NOT go looking for a post on how to grow tomatoes from seeds, because THAT whole experiment was a complete and utter failure).

 All of a sudden a light bulb came on in my head.
-These were the the little basket things I had seen things like this at gift shops and antique stores, but had no idea they were made with good old peat pots.
+These were the the little basket things I had seen at gift shops and antique stores.

-I found mine at the local grocery store, but I have seen them at Home Depot, Lowes and Big Lots too.
+I found my peat pots at the local grocery store, but I have seen them at Home Depot, Lowes and Big Lots too.
 Just about anywhere that sells gardening goods.
 I used the 3" Jiffy Peat Pots, but any brand will do.